ContactEngineering/SurfaceTopography/README.md

 Installation
 ------------

-Installation is only possible on unix/linux systems and cumbersome on macOSX.
-For a quick start and if your OS is windows, consider running SurfaceTopography via our [Docker container]().

 Detailed instruction for the installation are provided in the [documentation](https://contactengineering.github.io/SurfaceTopography/installation.html?highlight=installation).
+If you want to install from source you need to run `git submodule update --init` after a fresh checkout.

 The most basic configuration of SurfaceTopography installs all requirements autonomously `python3 -m pip install SurfaceTopgography`